Support

 Running Ansys Fluent in Batch Mode on a Linux-based Cluster Using LSF Job Schedule

-The following are guidelines for running a Fluent 2022 R1 simulation in our CAD Compute Cluster.
+The following are guidelines for running a Fluent simulation in our CAD Compute Cluster.
 Background With Ansys, you can generally read an older project in a newer version of the software, but you will have difficulty viewing projects created in newer versions from within older releases.
-CMC’s Cluster operating system is Linux.
-It …
+It is good practice to use the same release

 Running Ansys Fluent in Batch Mode on a Linux-based Cluster Using LSF Job Schedule Read More »